mkumm/mkumm_blog/content/about/index.md

 ### Hardware

-- **Macbook Pro M1 16-inch** My work supplied laptop.
+- **MacBook Pro M1 16-inch** My work supplied laptop.
-- **Macbook Pro M1 16-inch** My dedicated personal laptop.
+- **MacBook Pro M1 16-inch** My dedicated personal laptop.
-- **Macbook Air M3 13-inch** The perfect companion for remote work and travel.
+- **MacBook Air M3 13-inch** The perfect companion for remote work and travel.
 - **Philips 27-inch PHL 276E8V** A super affordable second display.
 - **Benq ScreenBar** One of the my best purchases.
 Not only providing spot lighting only where I want it, it also helps reduce eye strain (for reasons I don't understand).
 - **iPhone 13 ProMax** More tha 2 years old and still works great for my purposes.
-- **Nikon z50** a really great camera body for walking around all day and taking photos.
+- **Nikkon z50** a really great camera body for walking around all day and taking photos.
 I have 2 lenses, the **Nikkor DX 16-50 3.5-6.3** and the **NIKKOR DX 24/1.7**

-My main workhorse is a Macbook Pro M1.
+My main workhorse is a MacBook Pro M1.
 I have a dedicated machine each for work and personal.
-I also have a portable Macbook air 13 inch travel and "change of scenery" moments.
+I also have a portable MacBook air 13 inch travel and "change of scenery" moments.

 ### Development Software